 We hold mainly paper based records, with some small artefacts.
 Our main catalogue lists items such as photographs, manuscripts, books, ephemera and loose newspaper cuttings.

-It is accessed through the Whitehorse Manningham Regional Library website, is updated quarterly, and is combined with the catalogue of the Doncaster & Templestowe, Warrandyte and Whitehorse historical societies.
+While the current version is not available online, an earlier version can be accessed through the Whitehorse Manningham Regional Library website, and is combined with the catalogue of the Doncaster & Templestowe, Warrandyte and Whitehorse historical societies.
 Go to

 We also hold an extensive collection of ratebooks, some of which are on microfiche.
 There is a card index to them for the period 1863-1888.
 It is not available online.
 We have indexed the Rate Valuation Books for 1947-1953.
 Click Here to access this database.
-We have commenced the huge task of indexing the later rate valuation books, for the period 1954-1984, and have completed some 14 of the 70+ books, for streets beginning with A-L in East Ward.
-The index of over 13,000 names can be viewed here: RATEBOOKS NEW
+We have commenced the huge task of indexing the later rate valuation books, for the period 1954-1984, and have finished some 35 of the 70+ books, completing East Ward, and streets A-G of West Ward.
+The East Ward index of over 30,000 names can be viewed here: East Ward 1954-84 The West Ward index of some 6,000 names can be viewed here: West Ward 1954-1984 A-G

 NEWSPAPER SCRAPBOOKS AND OTHER INDEXES

 We hold an extensive collection of newspaper scrapbooks, from a variety of newspapers, from 1947 – 1990s.
-We also hold various other letter books, including carbon copies of personal letters sent by the Town Clerk from the 1960s to the 1980s.
-To date we have indexed 24 books, comprising nearly 16,000 entries.
+We also hold various other letter books, including carbon copies of personal letters sent by the Town Clerk from the 1960s to the 1980s and listings of local people who were office bearers in Friendly Societies.
+To date we have indexed 27 books, comprising nearly 20,000 entries.

-Our first index for 2020 is of Council employees from the period 1862 to 1927.
+This index is of Council employees from the period 1862 to 1927.
 The basis of the index was a list compiled many years ago, which recorded employees and sometimes gave their salaries.
-To this we have added names and details of other employees and of applicants for employment, found in Council correspondence files from 1914 (the earliest surviving) to 1927.
+To this we have added names and details of other employees and of applicants for employment, found in Council correspondence files from 1913 (the earliest surviving) to 1927.
 This index can be seen here: COUNCIL EMPLOYEES

 We have also indexed the three Property Sales Registers we hold for Box Hill, Burwood, and Surrey Hills, and which cover the period 1922 to 1926.
 These registers record the vendor, the location of the land, the purchaser and their address and the date of purchase.
 Click here for the Property Sales Register Use the ‘Control and F keys to search the document.